Esri/arcgis-runtime-samples-android/java/get-elevation-at-point/README.md

-# Get elevation at a point
+# Get elevation at point

 Get the elevation for a given point on a surface in a scene.